 Regular meetings of the City Council are held on the first and third Monday of each month, beginning at 6:00 p.m., in the Council Chambers at the Franklin Municipal Building, 1 Benjamin Franklin Way.
 If a holiday falls on a scheduled meeting date, the meeting is automatically cancelled.
 Please click on the Meetings tab below for more information.

-Thank you for stopping by our website.
-We hope you like what you see.
-Stop by our striking little community-on-the-river and we know you will love what you see!
+Welcome to Franklin and thank you for visiting our website.
+We know you will love what you see!

-Franklin is a diverse community, of over 12,000 people, nestled between the major metropolitan areas of Dayton and Cincinnati, Ohio.
-Franklin was incorporated in 1814 and gained “City” status in 1951.
-Today, our eastern border hugs I-75 and provides amazing access for our industrial partners, retail businesses and residents.
-The western portion of our community is graced by the flowing sights and sounds of the Great Miami River.
-Our river banks are adorned by beautiful riverside mansions, an elegant fountain and a modern, award-winning bike path and jogging trail (running the entire north/south length of our city).
-The western portion of our community is home to our famous “Lions” bridge and our Harding Museum (home of our Franklin Area Historical Society).
+The borders of our Community are easy to find.
+Our eastern border is I-75 which provides ideal access for our industrial partners, retail businesses, and residents.
+Our western border is graced by the flowing sights and sounds of the Great Miami River.
+Our river banks are adorned by beautiful riverside mansions, an elegant fountain, and a modern and award-winning bike path and jogging trail that connects the entire north/south length of our city.
+The western portion of our community is home to our famous Lions Bridge and Harding Museum (home of our Franklin Area Historical Society).
+The Franklin Area Historic Society is one of our many community partners.

-Our schools are excellent and continue to be a source of community pride.
+Our steadfast relationship with the Franklin City School District shines in the out pour of community pride.
 Our slogan, which you will hear often, is: “Once a Wildcat…Always a Wildcat.”
-Our school board is recognized for their fiscally-conservative nature and has earned the respect of our citizens, parents and our business community.
+Our School Board is recognized for their fiscally-conservative nature and has earned the respect of our citizens, parents, and business community.

 Clerk of Council